Concept · article 01 of 10

 Our pricing is structured around two things: how many shops you run, and how much revenue you push through them.
 Features don't differ between plans — we don't want you to outgrow nouz feature-by-feature.
 You outgrow it by getting bigger, which is what the plans measure.

-Home, Revenue, Expenses, Products, Fixed Costs, P&L, Statistics — every feature is included on every plan.
-No "premium tier" gimmicks.
-What you're paying for is capacity: how many shops the subscription covers, and how much revenue you can run through it in a year.
+Every plan includes the full feature set — Home, Revenue, Expenses, Products, Fixed Costs, P&L, and Statistics are all on Starter, Growth, and Pro alike.
+There are no "premium tier" gimmicks where a higher plan unlocks a tool.
+What you pay more for is capacity: how many shops the subscription covers and how much revenue you can run through it in a year.

 PlanLocationsAnnual revenue cap